giampaolo/psutil/docs/performance.rst

 Use process_iter() with an attrs list
 --------------------------------------

-If you iterate over multiple PIDs, use :func:`process_iter`.
+If you **iterate over multiple PIDs**, use :func:`process_iter`.
-It accepts a ``attrs`` argument that pre-fetches only the attributes you need in a single pass, using :meth:`Process.oneshot` internally.
+It accepts a ``attrs`` argument that pre-fetches only the requested attributes in a single pass, minimizing system calls by fetching multiple attributes at once.
 This is faster than calling individual methods in a loop.

 Slow: